Burhanettin Duran: Academic Life

+Political career

+In 2013, Duran was appointed as the general coordinator of SETA's Istanbul branch, becoming the office's first coordinator — a position he held until 2014, when he was succeeded by Fahrettin Altun.
+In that same year, he relocated to Ankara and took office as the general coordinator of SETA (Foundation for Political, Economic and Social Research), a role he maintained through 2024.
+Under his leadership, SETA grew into a prominent policy network closely aligned with government and media sectors, regularly organizing panels and producing annual publications such as the *Turkish Foreign Policy Yearbook*.

+In October 2018, Duran was appointed a member of the Presidential Security and Foreign Policy Board, contributing to the formulation of Turkey’s strategic foreign policy direction.
+On 16 May 2024, President Recep Tayyip Erdoğan appointed Duran as a Deputy Minister of Foreign Affairs.
+In this capacity, he remained in office until 10 July 2025, overseeing Turkey’s diplomatic engagement in Africa and mediating peace talks between Ethiopia and Somalia.

+On 10 July 2025, Duran was appointed as President of the Directorate of Communications, succeeding Fahrettin Altun.
+This post places him at the helm of Türkiye’s strategic domestic and international media policy—tasked with promoting government messaging, coordinating official information operations, and countering disinformation networks.

 Academic Studies

 Duran has been focusing on the transformation of Islamism, Turkish Political Thought, Turkish Domestic Politics, Turkish Foreign Policy and Middle Eastern Politics.
 He is the author of Türk Parlamento Tarihi [History of Turkish Parliament] (3 volumes) (Ankara: TBMM, 2012) and the coeditor of Dünya Çatışma Bölgeleri I-II [Conflict Regions in the World] (Nobel, 2004, 2010), Dönüşüm Sürecindeki Türkiye [Turkey in Transition] (Alfa, 2007), Ortadoğu Yıllığı 2008 [Middle East Annual] (Küre, 2009) and Türk Dış Politikası Yıllığı Annual for Turkish Foreign Policy published since 2009 annually.

-His articles have appeared in Middle Eastern Studies, Journal of Muslim Minority Affairs, Journal of Balkan and Near Eastern Studies, Insight Turkey, the Muslim World, EuroAgenda, Liberal Düşünce, Bilgi, Sivil Toplum.
+His articles have appeared in Middle Eastern Studies, Journal of Muslim Minority Affairs, Journal of Balkan and Near Eastern Studies, Insight Turkey, The Muslim World, EuroAgenda, Liberal Düşünce, Bilgi, Sivil Toplum.
 He has contributed to several edited books.

 Duran writes a column in Sabah, one of the leading dailies in Turkey, and its English-language sister Daily Sabah.